Reading Time: 6 minutes

 Scissor-Type

 Scissor-type window regulators come in both manual and electrical versions.
 They rely on a mechanism that looks a lot like a pair of scissors.
 This mechanism is made up of two hinged arms, with one arm larger than the other.
-The larger arm has a plate with gear teeth.
+The larger arm has a plate with gear teeth and there is a heavy spiral spring to assist the motor or crank in lifting the window glass.

 Turning the gears in this mechanism causes the window to raise or lower depending on the movement on the larger arm.
 Scissor-type regulators are usually quite durable given their sturdy metal parts.